ak-krajewska/book-scraper/documentation/braindump.md

 Time to "phone a friend" and get an expert opinion if this is even a reasonable bit of sample code to follow.

+#### Abandon ship

+After consulting with a Python expert, I am abandoning this exercise and will instead write something from scratch.
+There are indeed a lot of errors and the code doesn't all fit together.
+These are things that would be relatively easy for a Python expert to debug but the point of following a tutorial was to get something that just runs and then build on it.
+If the tutorial doesn't run, I might as well just bang my head against a wall with my own code.

 ## 2023.12.28